Sourav202/PiVision/README.md

 ### 1. Windows Server Setup

-1. Navigate to the directory containing `pc` directory.
+1. Navigate to the `pc` directory.

 2. Install the required Python dependencies: